Learning When to Sample: Confidence-Aware Selective Sampling for Efficient Chain-of-Thought Reasoning: Experiments

 \section{Experiments}

 \paragraph{Datasets}

-We evaluated our method on four multiple-choice question answering datasets that cover both medical and general domains. \begin{itemize} \item \textbf{MedQA} \cite{jin2021disease}: A large-scale medical exam dataset derived from USMLE-style questions, containing expert-authored problems across multiple clinical topics.
-Assesses medical reasoning and factual recall in long-context settings.
+We evaluate our method on four multiple-choice question answering datasets that cover both medical and general domains. \begin{itemize} \item \textbf{MedQA} \cite{jin2021medqa}: A dataset derived from medical licensing exam questions, containing expert-authored problems across multiple clinical topics.
+It assesses medical reasoning and factual recall in clinical question-answering settings.

 \item \textbf{MedMCQA} \cite{pal2022medmcqa}: A challenging corpus of medical questions collected from Indian medical entrance exams.
 It contains over 200{,}000 questions and tests domain comprehension and knowledge integration.